These closures are from Mar 1, 2023 and extending until July 15, 2023.

 - B.O.L.T.
 Wall – Immediately southwest of Leaning Tower.
 Closure includes all routes on the B.O.L.T.
 Wall.

-- El Capitan, Southwest Face – Closure includes all routes between and including “Aquarian Wall” east to the “Cosmos.”
+- El Capitan, Southwest Face – Closure includes all routes between and including “Octopussy” to the “Dihedral Wall.”

-- Fairview Dome, West Face – Tuolumne Meadows.
+- Fairview Dome, West Face – Tuolumne.
 Closure includes all routes between and including “Heart of Stone” to “Lucky Streaks.”
 All other routes remain open.

 - Mt.
 Broderick – West of Liberty Cap.
 Closure includes the entire SE face of Mt.
-Broderick opposite Liberty Capitan.
+Broderick opposite Liberty Cap.

 - The Rostrum – Lower Merced Canyon.
 Closure includes climbing routes on all sides of the Rostrum formation.
 Super Nova and the Jungle Gym areas remain open.
 Slack-lining is prohibited at the summit and the top of the adjacent cliff.